Jarmahent/Clippy/README.md

   // Added in v(a0.74.9)

 - [x] IMPORTANT: Add ability for image copies to show on the table

       // Added in v(0.83.0)

 - [ ] Add Feature to connect Clippy to a backend server to access clipboard datafrom anywhere

   // This feature is being worked on [here](https://github.com/Jarmahent/ClippyBackEnd)

 - [x] Why node gyp wont build some packages on windows with electron-rebuilder

       // Work around, delete all node modules and run yarn again.

-- [x] Fix all eslint errors, currently they are being ignored with  /* eslint-disable */
+- [x] Fix all eslint errors, currently they are being ignored with /_ eslint-disable _/

 - [ ] Redo all of the styling to make the UI look better

 - [ ] Bug: If there are 2 screens and the icon is clicked it will split among the two screens

-- [ ] CRITICAL Bug: Copying a high resolution image causes the app to slow down dramatically
+- [ ] Bug: Copying a high resolution image causes the app to slow down dramatically

             // Idea: Down sample the preview images

 - [ ] Copy images to clipboard when the image is clicked on

+- [ ] Move the database event to the main.dev.js file because copying text when the main component isnt in focus will not update the database